Pepillo Salcedo, popularly called Manzanillo, is a municipality of Montecristi where the border with the Republic of Haiti begins.

 This destination, located 300 kilometers from Santo Domingo, has more than one reason to become an important tourist spot for the region: it has one of the best bays in the Dominican Republic, part of the largest mangrove area in the country and the mouth of the Masacre River.
 It also has attractive beaches and a town steeped in history.

-This municipality’s main economic activity is agriculture, especially bananas for export.
+This municipality’s main economic activity is agriculture, especially dedicated to bananas for export.
 It also has a major port that facilitates the import of dry bulk cargo and the export of refrigerated containers, especially bananas.

 Ecotourism is practiced in the city, thanks to its beaches Los Coquitos and Estero Balsa, although these activities are only appreciated by residents and visitors from neighboring areas.